0 Comment

 deciding on the best names for their employee recognition programs:

-Such a program name itself can be a source of motivation and excitement for the employees as they can relate to it.
-Also, different cross-cultural nuances should be considered to avoid offending any segment of the employees
+Additionally, the program name itself can be a source of motivation and excitement for employees, as they can relate to it.

 2. Make it Meaningful and Relevant